top of page

-For a CAN bus, which is a serial, multi-master bus, if the baud rate is mentioned as “500000 baud”, that port on CAN can transfer a maximum of 500000 bits per second.
+For a CAN bus, which is a serial, multi-master bus, if the baud rate is mentioned as "500000 baud", that port on the CAN bus can transfer a maximum of 500000 bits per second.

-Various software allows the user to set the bus speed depending upon the need of the CANbus.
-The below image is from Influx’s DiaLog software, enabling the user to select the bus speed (from various available options).
+Various software allows the user to set the bus speed depending on the needs of the CANbus.
+The below imageis from Influx's DiaLog software, enabling the user to select the bus speed (from various available options).

 How many messages does every baud rate support?

-CANbus supports the transmission of data that can be 8 Byte long.
+CAN bus support the transmission of data that can be 8 Bytes long.
 But, the transmission of such long messages results in larger latency.
 At a bit rate of about 1 Mbit/s, with an average data length of 4 bytes, up to 10,000 messages per second can be transmitted using a standard format, i.e., with 8 bytes data length, up to 7,200 messages can be sent per second.

 Now, for example, 1 CAN frame contains approximately 125 bits.